joshfinnie/pushfile/README.md

 ## Changelog

+0.6.1 - Updated packages and swapped out `copy-paste` for `clipboardy`.

 0.4 - Replaced `Optimist` with `nomnom` for command line args parsing.
 Bumped all versions and updated AWS SDK to use `upload` instead of `push`.

 0.3 - Implenmeted PushFile using the native AWS SDK instead of out-dated package